 Exactly 100 years after the disaster to the day, the National Mining Memorial opened on the site of the Universal Colliery, Sengenydd, to commemorate the many Welshmen who lost their lives in this and other mining disasters.
-We're marking the anniversary with a Black Nail #1.
+We're marking the anniversary fittingly with a Black Diamond.

 Bartenders can be prone to a little excess.
-But a century ago today, John Schrank pushed the boundaries of bartending excess when he tried to kill the ex-president Theodore Roosevelt.
+But a century ago today, John Schrank pushed the boundaries of bartending excess when on this day in 1912 he tried to kill the ex-president Theodore Roosevelt.

 Schrank worked for his uncle, a New York tavern owner before becoming a drifting bible basher.
 The murder attempt was apparently motivated by a dream, in which William McKinley, the president whose assassination first brought Roosevelt to power, asked him to avenge his death and pointed to a picture of Roosevelt.
 Schrank's bullet did indeed hit Roosevelt, but the politician was protected firstly by a steel spectacles case and secondly by a 50-page copy of his speech.
 Roosevelt would carry the bullet inside him until he died, and Schrank would spend the rest of his life in an insane asylum.

 Today we are drinking a Bartender's Martini, a much better response to any political issue than assassination.